IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/formality.md

 <!-- Description of expected submission format and submission instructions -->

 Submissions should be packed in a compressed file with the following naming convention: `formality-control_[participant-name].tar.gz`.
-Packages should be organized per source-target language pair, per data setting, and per test set (e.g. `./EN-IT/constrained/formality/blind-test/`).
+Packages should be organized per source-target language pair, per data setting, and per test set (e.g. `./EN-KO/constrained/blind-test/` or `./EN-KO/constrained/flores-test/`).

 Each directory should include:
 * Source and system output files for the formality control test set